 The UEE military also regularly utilizes Goss as a port of call for shore leave for their longer-duration frontier-facing fleets.
 Civilians would do well to avoid the nightclubs and other hotspots on Cassel when a UEE carrier group is in orbit!
-The servicemen visiting the planet in such instances have usually been in space for eight to twelve months without relief, and enter the atmosphere looking for a good time.
+The servicemen visiting the planet in such instances have usually been in space for eight to twelve months without relief, and they eagerly come down to the surface looking for a good time.
 Local authorities are used to these visits and generally look the other way to much of the rowdiness.
 There is also a large military hospital complex on Goss III, the ultimate destination for warriors wounded in battle with the Vanduul.

 Goss A is a Main Sequence Dwarf-K star.

 Goss B is a Main Sequence Dwarf-K star.

 The abundant farmlands that cover most of this planet's massive mono-continent are used to exclusively feed the large population on neighboring planet, Cassel.